collinsnwammuo/Wireshark-projects/ARP Spoofing & MITM Detection/README.md

 ---

-## 🎯 Objective
+## 🎯 What I Did

-Execute a full ARP spoofing / Man-in-the-Middle (MITM) attack from Kali Linux against a Windows 10 victim VM, capture every stage of the attack in Wireshark, and identify all indicators of compromise — from the initial ARP cache poisoning through to live traffic interception.
-This project demonstrates both the offensive technique and the precise detection signatures a SOC analyst uses to identify ARP-based attacks on a real network.
+I executed a full ARP spoofing / Man-in-the-Middle (MITM) attack from my Kali VM against my Windows 10 VM, captured every stage of it in Wireshark, and then analysed the capture to identify all the indicators of compromise.
+This was the most technically involved project so far because I had to troubleshoot the network setup before the attack would work properly.
+I ended up using a dual-adapter configuration (Host-Only + NAT) to get a real gateway to spoof through, which made the lab more realistic than a simple Host-Only setup.

 ---